orescek/docker-kuberentes-simple/ReadMe.md

 - First problem

-Ansible does not have fail swithc and somethimes ssh timouts(usaually km machine) - I will look into it some day If that happens the best way is to do <code> vagrant destroy</code> and then again <code> vagrant up </code> You can destroy just machine that failed.
+Ansible does not have fail switch and somethimes ssh timeouts (usually km machine) - I will look into it some day If that happens the best way is to do <code> vagrant destroy</code> and then again <code> vagrant up </code> You can destroy just machine that failed.

  - Second problem

-Once ansible is runed kubernetes machine cannot be provisioned again.
+Once ansible is run kubernetes machine cannot be provisioned again.
 I made some tags so that you can skip problematic provisions.
 This can be resolved with ansible checks but there was no time for this - some day as usuall :)